dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Christian Seberino**:
  okay
-well you elaborate that's interesting so yeah you so prove you evolved
+well you elaborate that's interesting so you so prove you evolved